open-organization/open-org-it-culture/open_org_it_culture_toc.md

 * "What is an IT culture?" by Jono Bacon
 * _"Organizational learning: A new perspective on DevOps" by Gene Kim_
 * _"Innovation requires new approaches to feedback and failure" by Jim Whitehurst_
-* _"The nature of accountability in IT cultures" by Gordon Haff_
 * "Changing our approach to change" by Matt Micene
-* "The benefits of productive debate" by Rebecca Fernandez
 * _"Transparency, failure, and other things I've learned to enjoy" by Nick Hall_
+* _"The nature of accountability in IT cultures" by Gordon Haff_
+* _"Why you should build a team of boundary spanners" by DeLisa Alexander_
 * _"Why a Buffer developer open sourced his code" by Jordan Morgan_
 * "A new approach to operations" by Chrissy Linzy
 * _"How new communication technologies are affecting peer-to-peer engagement" by Ron McFarland_